Luscii Android SDK

 Remove passing a

-, pass it toauthenticate
+patientApiKeythroughLusciiConfiguration, pass it toauthenticateinstead0.3.19

 Fix multiple issues regarding minifying and Proguard